Kerala Varma Pazhassi Raja (film): Development

 In an interview with Sify in January 2007, Hariharan said: "We had first toyed with the idea of a film on Payyampalli Chanthu, a warrior, and then we thought of making a film on Thalakkal Chanthu, Pazhassi Raja's lieutenant, as the hero.
 But eventually we realized that it was the story of Pazhassi himself that needed to be told, in a new light.
-In this film, we would be focussing on his valiant fight against the British.”
+In this film, we would be focussing on his valiant fight against the British."

 M. T. Vasudevan Nair, Hariharan, and Mammootty were working together after two decades; their previous association was Oru Vadakkan Veeragatha, which turned out into a landmark film in Malayalam.
 It was about Chanthu, a legendary warrior in the Northern Ballads.
 Through Pazhassi Raja, they made another biopic, on the life of Pazhassi Raja.
 Gokulam Gopalan was the film's producer.
 The total budget of the film is about ₹ 20 crores, which makes it the most expensive Malayalam film ever made.
 The sounds in the battle scenes of the film were recreated under Academy Award winner Resul Pookutty as he joined in the project only after its completion.

 The Kerala High Court ordered the producers of the film to avail the benefit of entertainment tax concession for viewers of Pazhassi Raja.

 Casting

 Mammootty plays the title role of Pazhassi Raja.
 The female lead was offered to former Malayalam film actress, Samyuktha Varma but she refused the offer.
 There are three heroines: Padmapriya appearing as a tribal girl, Kanika as Pazhassi's wife and Linda Arsenio as Dora Baber, fiancée of Assistant Collector Thomas Baber.
 Linda is a theatre artist in New York who also acted in the film Kabul Express.

 Through this film, Sarath Kumar makes his debut in Malayalam cinema.
 He portrays Edachena Kunkan, the chief lieutenant to Pazhashi Raja.
 Suresh Gopi was originally cast for the role.
 However, he refused to accept.
-Later, he clarified that he couldn't act in the film due to personal reasons, and it would always be a loss for him.
+Later, he clarified that he couldn't act in the film for personal reasons, and it would always be a loss for him.
 Suman portrayed Pazhayamveedan Chandu which marked his acting debut in Malayalam.
 Biju Menon was originally cast for the role, but he opted out after a few days of shooting, citing physical difficulties in shooting fight scenes.